Discrete-Time CRLB-based Power Allocation for CF MIMO-ISAC with Joint Localization and Velocity Sensing

-Random RCS assumption: RCS values are treated as random variables, and likelihood functions are derived by averaging over their distributions \cite{He2010, Chuanming2010, he2012noncoherent, He2016}.
-These studies established CRLBs for joint location and velocity estimation, and later extended them to multi-target scenarios.

-Deterministic RCS assumption: RCS values are assumed to be deterministic but unknown and spatially diverse \cite{Godrich2010, Godrich2011, Godrich2012, Ai2015}.
-This model is particularly relevant in slowly varying environments or when prior RCS knowledge is unavailable.
-Under this setting, CRLBs for both single-target and multiple-target location estimation have been analyzed, with \cite{Ai2015} showing convergence to single-target performance as target separations increase.

-However, most of the above CRLB formulations rely on continuous-time signal models, while practical radar systems process discrete-time signals, where the sampling rate significantly impacts sensing accuracy.
-Our prior work \cite{xia2025cell} introduces a discrete-time likelihood function over Gaussian channels as a more realistic model.
-Building on this, we derive CRLBs for joint location and velocity estimation under the deterministic RCS assumption in both single- and multiple-target scenarios.
+However, most existing CRLB formulations are built upon continuous-time signal models, whereas practical radar systems operate in the discrete-time domain, where the sampling rate critically affects sensing accuracy.
+Our prior work \cite{xia2025cell} addresses this gap by introducing a discrete-time likelihood function over Gaussian channels, offering a more realistic modeling framework.
+Building on this foundation, this paper devotes into the CRLBs derivation for joint location and velocity estimation under the deterministic RCS assumption in CF MIMO-ISAC systems.

-Another critical challenge lies in resource allocation, involving time \cite{Zhang2024}, frequency \cite{Dong2023, Xu2023}, space \cite{Liu2022CRB, Li2023}, and power \cite{Behdad2022, Behdad2024, Ahmed2019, Huang2023, Ahmed2024, Weihao2024}.
-While recent works have addressed power allocation for maximizing sensing SINR or minimizing power under CRLB and communication constraints \cite{Behdad2022, Behdad2024, Ahmed2019, Huang2023, Ahmed2024}, they typically consider localization only, neglecting velocity or angular estimation, and are based on continuous-time models that overlook the impact of sampling rate.
+Beyond performance characterization, another critical challenge lies in resource allocation, involving time \cite{Zhang2024}, frequency \cite{Dong2023}, space \cite{Li2023}, and power \cite{Behdad2024, Fan2025, Ahmed2019,Huang2023, Ahmed2024}.
+Recent works in CF MIMO-ISAC systems have addressed power allocation (PA) under sensing SINR constraints \cite{Behdad2024, Fan2025} or sensing CRLB constraints \cite{Ahmed2019, Huang2023, Ahmed2024}.
+These involved sensing CRLBs typically consider localization only, neglecting velocity or angular estimation, and depend on continuous-time models that overlook the impact of sampling rate.

-In contrast, this paper focuses on joint location and velocity estimation using discrete-time signal models.
-Even with simplified CRLBs, the resulting CRLB-constrained power allocation problems are highly nonlinear and non-convex, posing significant challenges to analytical optimization.
-To address this, we leverage advanced optimization techniques including penalty methods, projection operations, and gradient-based search, building algorithms suitable for such complex constrained problems.